-The soil conditions at the location of the proposed new streets at the Mechler Tract at US Highway 90 in San Antonio, Texas were obtained from excavating ten test pits to depths of 7 to 9 feet.
+The soil conditions at the location of the proposed new streets at Timms Subdivision, Phase 8 in San Antonio, Texas were obtained from excavating ten test pits to depths of 6 to 8 feet.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the test pits.

-- The subsurface soils at the test pit locations consist of brown clays, dark brown clays, tan clays, tan clays to tan and gray clays, tan clays to calcareous clays, tan clays to sandy clays, and sandstone. - The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to highly plastic in character.
-Potential vertical movement on the order of 3 to 4 inches is estimated at the existing grade elevation of the test pits. - The proposed streets at this site may consist of flexible pavement sections. - Cut and fill information is not available for our review at this time.
-Brown clay or sandy clay subgrades are anticipated.
-At the time of construction, if the final street subgrade consists of material other than encountered in the test pits, the recommendations may have to be revised. - Pavement section recommendations for Local and Collector type streets are presented. - Ground water was not encountered in the test pits at the time of excavation.
+- The subsurface soils at the test pit locations consist of fill, dark brown clays, and tan clays. - The results of our laboratory testing and engineering evaluation indicate that the underlying fill/ shallow clays are moderately plastic to highly plastic in character.
+Potential vertical movement on the order of 2 1⁄2 to 4 inches is estimated at the existing grade elevation of the test pits. - The proposed streets at this site may consist of flexible pavement sections. - Cut and fill information is not available for our review at this time.
+Clay subgrades are anticipated.
+At the time of construction, if the final street subgrade consists of material other than encountered in the test pits, the recommendations may have to be revised. - Pavement section recommendations for Local type streets are presented. - Ground water was not encountered in the test pits at the time of excavation. - Review of the historical maps indicates at least two ponds and areas of disturbance within the site.
+Additional field investigations will be needed to delineate the fill areas within the site.